How will a Divorce affect your Pension?

 Pension Sharing

 Firstly, this option splits the pension benefits simultaneously with the divorce.
-The non-pension holder is transferred a share of the pension benefits.
-They may then be able to choose whether to keep these benefits in the existing scheme or transfer them to a new scheme that could potentially generate more.
+The non-pension holder is transferred a share of the ex-partner’s pension benefits.
+They may then be able to choose whether to keep these benefits in the existing scheme or transfer them to a new scheme.

 Pension sharing allows both partners to know exactly what they’ll receive, alleviating potential tensions over this, and allowing a ‘clean break’.
 As these pensions have been separated from each other, the death or remarriage of one of the ex-partners has no impact on the other.